renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## forkMode

 You probably have no need for this option - it is an experimental setting for the Renovate hosted GitHub App.
+However, if this is set to true then Renovate will clone the repository before working on the clone and creating Pull Requests on the parent (GitHub only).

+## forkToken

+You probably have no need for this option - it is an experimental setting for the Renovate hosted GitHub App.
+This should be set to a personal access token (GitHub only) when `forkMode` is set to `true`.
+Renovate will use this token to clone the repository and to create Pull Requests on the parent.

 ## gitAuthor